Date of Award:

 Carl D. Cheney

-Birk, Dawn Marie, "Reaction Time in Elderly Subjects: The Effects of Practice on 'Iwo Different Reaction Time Tasks" (1989).
-All Graduate Theses and Dissertations.
+Birk, Dawn Marie, "Reaction Time in Elderly Subjects: The Effects of Practice on Two Different Reaction Time Tasks" (1989).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5998.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .